Deaths during or following police contact

 Time series tables (ODS format), these tables show data on gender, age and ethnicity of the deceased and the police force area by death category since 2004/05 to 2013/14.
 They are also available as a PDF.

-Statisitcs on deaths during or following police contact for 2014/15 will be published in July 2015
+Statisitcs on deaths during or following police contact for 2014/15 will be published on 23 July 2015

 - Statistics for England and Wales 2013/14